 "I am so omniscient, if there were to be two omnisciences, I would be both!"A character that knows everything.
 Either literally everything, or simply everything worth knowing under the circumstances.
 May or may not have Blue and Orange Morality or a Omniscient Morality License.
 Do Not Confuse With a character who incorrectly believes himself to know everything.
 May or May not have authored the Great Big Book of Everything.
-Characters with this ability tend to be background characters that the reader is told little about.
-This is because "knowing everything" is a Story-Breaker Power; it's difficult to feature a protagonist that can see all the cards, take action based on that knowledge, and maintain a sense of conflict.
-Another way to try to keep the story interesting is to keep the readers/viewers in the dark about what the main character is really doing and why, while the character executes a Gambit Pileup.
+Beings with this ability tend to be background characters that the reader is told little about.
+This is because "knowing everything" is a Story-Breaker Power, because it's difficult to feature a protagonist that can see all the cards, take action based on that knowledge, and maintain a sense of meaningful conflict.
+Another way to try to keep the story or interesting is to keep the readers/viewers in the dark about what the main character is truly doing and why, while the character executes a Gambit Pileup.
 (See Unspoken Plan Guarantee.)
 A final solution is to reveal that they are Not So Omniscient After All.
 The Omniscient usually appears as an oracle (mad or otherwise), and/or leader of The Omniscient Council of Vagueness.
 For The Omniscient to face a Moral Dilemma without becoming an Omniscient Hero, the dilemma has to remain very abstract.
 In philosophy, many thought-experiments are based on the outright or implied premise "What would The Omniscient do?"
 This trope often overlap with The Omnipresent, since being omnipresent is often the reason why one is omniscient to begin with.
 The Omnipotent may have this as well.

 open/close all folders

 - Yuko from Xxx HO Li C due to being an exceptionally old and powerful witch.
 Unfortunately for the main characters, she's bound by Equivalent Exchange rules where everything has a price, including information, pushing her into All-Powerful Bystander territory.